A Survey on Ransomware: Evolution, Taxonomy, and Defense Solutions: RANSOMWARE AND EVOLUTION OF RANSOMWARE

 \emph{Locker Ransomware:} This type of ransomware prevents the victim from accessing its system by locking the screen or browser, and demands a ransom payment to unlock the system.
 Unlike cryptographic ransomware, it does not encrypt the system or user data.

-A generalized overview of ransomware attack phases is shown in Figure~\ref{fig:phases}.
+A generalized overview of ransomware attack phases is shown in Figure~\ref{fig:phases} \harun{which we build upon prior studies \cite{alzahrani:2017,threatfactors,berrueta:2020,Keshavarzi:2020,maigida:2019}.
+Although some ransomware may not possess an individual phase in the shown model, such as Communication with C\&C, our model here in this work generalizes the attack phases of ransomware}.
 Attack phases of ransomware can be summarized as follows: \begin{itemize} \item \emph{Infection:} In this phase, ransomware is delivered to a victim system (e.g., PC/workstation, mobile device, IoT/CPS device, etc.).
 Malicious actors employ several infection vectors to achieve the delivery of ransomware. \item \emph{Communication with C\&C servers:} After the infection, ransomware connects to the Command and Control (C\&C) server to exchange crucial information (i.e., encryption keys, target system information) with the attacker.
 Although several ransomware strains communicate with C\&C servers, there exist some families that do not perform any communication. \item \emph{Destruction:} In this phase, ransomware performs the actual malicious actions such as encrypting files or locking systems to prevent the access of the victim to his/her files or system. \item \emph{Extortion:} Finally, the ransomware informs the victim about the attack by displaying a ransom note.
 The ransom note discloses the attack details and payment instructions. \end{itemize}

 We note that some ransomware families display worm-like behavior, in which they try to infect more victims that reside in the same network.
 We analyze each attack phase in further detail in Section~\ref{sec:taxonomy-ransomware}.
 However, before that, we comprehensively dig into the evolution of ransomware where we point out important events from the emergence of ransomware until 2020.